deobald/deobald.ca/src/content/reading/2025-01-08-reading-list.md

 * _Journey of Insight Meditation: A Personal Experience of the Buddha's Way_, Lerner: This is a pretty darn good first-hand account of someone's earnest attempt to learn meditation.
 Probably the only book of its kind but it won't be for everyone.
 * _The Amazing Adventures of Kavalier and Clay_, Chabon: EXCELLENT.
 I find I rarely enjoy fiction these days, but this was a delight in every _single_ sentence.
 * _Prophet Song_, Lynch: 2 stars, do not recommend
-* _Lesons in Chemistry_, Garmus: 1 star.
+* _Lessons in Chemistry_, Garmus: 1 star.
 Rape your main character on page 15, get zero respect from me.
 Designed to be a TV show.
 Surprise!
 It's on Apple TV.
 * _Butter Honey Pig Bread_, Ekwuyasi: Entire chunks of the storyline didn't line up.
 The writing is amateur.
 I didn't enjoy this.
 * _Tomorrow and Tomorrow and Tomorrow_, Zevin: 4 stars, pokes my every nostalgia button.
 Also excellent writing.
 A great read after _Hackers_.
 * _Hackers_, Levy: Every developer should read this.